HandmadeWeb/buildamic/README.md

 ```

 ### View Engines & View Overrides
-Currently Buildamic only comes with view files written with Blade.
+Currently Buildamic only comes with view files written in Blade.
-Buildamic will still work if your front end uses Antlers, it just means that when it loops and renders fields, it will use Blade todo so.
+Buildamic will still work if your front end uses Antlers, it just means that when Buildamic loops and renders fields, Blade will be used to do so.
 We have planned to allow Antlers to be a selectable option, but have not implemented this.

 The following directories would be used should you need to override a given view (or create new ones)